 Meeting your favorite Disney characters is usually a top priority for most guests visiting Disney World.
 While visiting characters can certainly be done on a whim, for the best experience possible, it’s best to have a plan with you at the beginning of the trip.
 That plan begins with knowing where the characters are located in the parks and restaurants.

 Character dining at Disney World is a great way to meet many characters at once and enjoy a delicious meal at the same time.
 Character dining at resorts is also a great way to meet the characters without going into the parks.
 You can still enjoy some character magic if your park days are limited.
 Here are six things you need to know to have a fantastic experience with Character Dining at Disney World.

 6 – Know Where The Characters Are

 Character Dining offers the advantage of meeting multiple characters in one setting.
 But the key here is to know what characters you want to check off your list.
 Here are the restaurants that have character dining in the parks and resorts.
 Please note that in-park dining requires an admission ticket.
-As we noted above, not all character dining experiences have returned.
+Not all character dining experiences have returned.
 We list the ones not currently available for future planning.
 We hope they will return this year.

 Current Character Dining Experiences Offered

 The Garden Grill: Chip ‘N’ Dale’s Harvest Feast (Epcot)

 - Chip ‘N’ Dale, Farmer Mickey, and Pluto

 Cinderella’s Royal Table (Magic Kingdom)

 - Cinderella, Ariel, Snow White, Belle in peasant attire, Sleeping Beauty, and sometimes Jasmine